Inference on Extreme Quantiles of Unobserved Individual Heterogeneity: Introduction

 The rest of the paper is organized as follows.
 Section \ref{section:setup} formalizes our setup and assumptions.
 In section \ref{section:distributions} we lay down the probabilistic foundations of our inference theory by proving extreme and intermediate extreme value theorems for noisy estimates.
-Building on these results, in section \ref{section:inference} we discuss three approaches to inferences: extreme, intermediate, and central order asymptotic approximations.
-Using those approximations we construct confidence intervals and tests about the support of the distribution of unobserved UIH.
-In section \ref{section:simulations} we explore performance of those CIs in a Monte Carlo setting.
+Building on these results, in section \ref{section:inference} we discuss three approaches to inference.
+In section \ref{section:simulations} we explore performance of our CIs in a Monte Carlo setting.
 Section \ref{section:empirical} contains the empirical application.
 All proofs are collected in the appendix.
-We provide additional results in the online appendix, available from the author's website.
+We provide additional results in the Online Appendix, available from the author's website.